THAF Launches Quality Improvement Program for Texas CAHs

 The Center is a listed Patient Safety Organization with the Agency for Healthcare Research and Quality.
 To learn how your hospital can participate, click here.

-Contact the Center's staff if you are interested in leading change in your hospital.
+Have a question or need assistance?
+Contact us today if you are interested in leading change in your hospital.
 TCQPS' program are designed to help hospitals reduce errors and improve the culture of safety.

 PAE Training Webinars

 Mandatory reporting of Preventable Adverse Events occurring at Texas health care facilities, including hospitals and ambulatory surgery centers, will begin January 1, 2015.
 This comes following amendments to the Texas Health and Safety Code during the 81st Legislative Session that require both reporting by healthcare facilities to the Department of State Health Services and that the Department shall post PAE data on its public website.